sakshamarora1/Road-Fighter-AI/README.md

+# Road Fighter AI

-## AI that teaches itself to play Road Fighter(remade) using Reinforcement Learning
+AI that teaches itself to play Road Fighter(remade) using various Reinforcement Learning Techniques.
+The program is made using the pygame library.

 To play the game: